Pleural effusion: Light's criteria

+Hydrothorax

+Hydrothorax is the synonym of pleural effusion in which fluid accumulates in the pleural cavity.
+This condition is most likely to develop secondary to congestive heart failure, following an increase in hydrostatic pressure within the lungs.
+More rarely, hydrothorax can develop in 10% of patients with ascites which is called hepatic hydrothorax.
+It is often difficult to manage in end-stage liver failure and often fails to respond to therapy.

+Treatment of hydrothorax is difficult for several reasons.
+The underlying condition needs to be corrected; however, often the source of the hydrothorax is end-stage liver disease and correctable only by transplant.
+Chest tube placement should not occur.
+Other measures such as a TIPS procedure are more effective as they treat the cause of the hydrothorax, but have complications such as worsened hepatic encephalopathy.

 Treatment

 Treatment depends on the underlying cause of the pleural effusion.

 Therapeutic aspiration may be sufficient; larger effusions may require insertion of an intercostal drain (either pigtail or surgical).
 When managing these chest tubes, it is important to make sure the chest tubes do not become occluded or clogged.
 A clogged chest tube in the setting of continued production of fluid will result in residual fluid left behind when the chest tube is removed.
 This fluid can lead to complications such as hypoxia due to lung collapse from the fluid, or fibrothorax if scarring occurs.
 Repeated effusions may require chemical (talc, bleomycin, tetracycline/doxycycline), or surgical pleurodesis, in which the two pleural surfaces are scarred to each other so that no fluid can accumulate between them.
 This is a surgical procedure that involves inserting a chest tube, then either mechanically abrading the pleura or inserting the chemicals to induce a scar.
 This requires the chest tube to stay in until the fluid drainage stops.
 This can take days to weeks and can require prolonged hospitalizations.
 If the chest tube becomes clogged, fluid will be left behind and the pleurodesis will fail.

 Pleurodesis fails in as many as 30% of cases.
 An alternative is to place a PleurX Pleural Catheter or Aspira Drainage Catheter.
 This is a 15Fr chest tube with a one-way valve.
 Each day the patient or caregivers connect it to a simple vacuum tube and remove from 600 to 1000 mL of fluid, and can be repeated daily.
 When not in use, the tube is capped.
 This allows patients to be outside the hospital.
 For patients with malignant pleural effusions, it allows them to continue chemotherapy if indicated.
 Generally, the tube is in for about 30 days, and then it is removed when space undergoes spontaneous pleurodesis.

 Tubercular pleural effusion is one of the common extrapulmonary forms of tuberculosis.
 Treatment consists of antituberculosis treatment (ATT).
 The currently recommended ATT regime is two months of isoniazid, rifampicin, ethambutol and pyrazinamide followed by four months of isoniazid, rifampicin and ethambutol.